Buyer GuideOperator playbook

 Restaurant365

 Restaurant365 sits more on the back-office side.
-POS sync exists and is solid for Toast, Square, and major restaurant POS systems, but the sync cadence is closer to "near-real-time" than millisecond webhook.
+POS sync exists across major restaurant systems, but cadence and depth depend on the integration.
 The product gravity is restaurant accounting + procurement + inventory bundled, optimized for multi-unit operators.

 For single-location restaurants, the bundle is over-spec'd; for chains, it's the right shape.